-Each year in February, the Center for Social Impact co-sponsors a track with the Zell Lurie and Erb Institutes in the campus-wide Michigan Business Challenge.
+Each year in February, Business Impact co-sponsors a track with the Zell Lurie and Erb Institutes in the campus-wide Michigan Business Challenge.
 This special track awards a prize to the most compelling business plan that delivers social or environmental impact.
 One of the finalists from the 2016 Social Impact Track was Cart.
 In addition to that competition, Cart has been very active:

 - They won first prize in the 6th Annual Accelerate Michigan Innovation Competition